mvcdigital/debbies-dogz/src/content/testimonials/entries/donna-and-harvey-the-working-cocker-spaniel.md

 ---
 name: Donna and Harvey the Working Cocker Spaniel
-summary: " If like me you’re looking for someone who loves dogs and knows how to work with them, Debbie is most certainly the one!
+summary: "If like me you’re looking for someone who loves dogs and knows how to work with them, Debbie is most certainly the one!
 I can’t thank Debbie enough for not only providing an excellent service: reliable, trustworthy, friendly, but above all else loving and caring for my cocker spaniel (Harvey) just like